10 Cloverfield Lane

 Time Out says

-It might be the end of the world outside, as three expert actors chase their suspicions in a movie that's agonizingly close to being great.
+It might be the end of the world, as three expert actors chase their suspicions in a movie that's agonisingly close to being great

 Cast and crew